-Learn more about shaker testing with our recorded webinar and discover more about the following topics:
+Learn about vibration shaker testing with our recorded webinar and discover:

-- Which testing equipment and vibration systems are required?
+- Required vibration testing equipment and systems set up.

-- How can I add value to shaker testing?
+- How to add additional value to shaker testing?

 Has an Bachelor of Science with Honours in Engineering Design.
 He joined Brüel & Kjær in 2016 (based in Royston, UK) and is our Product Manager for Shakers & Amplifiers and Shaker Systems.